Tower450/YahooLinked/README.md

 !!!
 WARNING PLEASE READ !!!

-You can follow instructions of vanilla version it essentially work the same, but the parser is now working for only yahoo right now since
+You can follow instructions of vanilla version it essentially work the same, but the parser is now working for only yahoo right now since:
-=> Google Chrome cancel requests with 429 (we have to find a way to get not detected by chrome and it will work again) => Bing => Asking captcha so it parse the captcha with no data
+- Google Chrome cancel requests with 429 (we have to find a way to get not detected by chrome and it will work again)
+- Bing => Asking captcha so it parse the captcha with no data

 You can still use the same pattern mapping to search nothing has changed for this.